 - PhD, University of California, Berkeley, 1996

 I studied math, statistics and genetics as an undergraduate at the University of Washington, and continued there for a M.S. in Statistics.
-My master's thesis advisor was Joe Felsenstein of the Department of Genetics.
 I worked as an applied statistician in the Department of Physical Anthropology at UW for a couple of years before going to UC-Berkeley in the early 1990's for more graduate school.
 My Ph.D. advisors at Berkeley were Glenys Thomson (Integrative Biology) and Terry Speed (Statistics).
 At UC-Davis I was a post-doctoral researcher in Evolution and Ecology for several years, supervised by John Gillespie and Chuck Langley.

-As a scientist, I specialized at first in statistical population genetics.
-But over the years I've become a generalist, working with anthropologists and others on many kinds of data analysis projects.
+I specialized early on in statistical population genetics, but over the years I've become a generalist, working with anthropologists and others on many kinds of data analysis projects.
 I spend much of my time helping students formalize the questions they want to answer empirically and supervising their analytic and computing work.
 Current efforts focus on a global dataset of human cranial shapes, and a few projects involving harmonic analysis are in early stages.
 Computational Bayesian tools are common elements of my work, but on occasion I gladly take up pen, paper and sit quietly at my desk doing math.

 Pacheco-Cobos, L., M.N.
 Grote, D.J.
 Kennett, B. Winterhalder (2015) Population and Environmental Correlates of Maize Yields in Mesoamerica: a Test of Boserup’s Hypothesis in the Milpa.
 Human Ecology 43(4):559-576.